yssource/kompose/docs/user-guide.md

     └── web-svc.yaml
 ```

 The chart structure is aimed at providing a skeleton for building your Helm charts.
+It's compatible with both Helm V2 and Helm V3.

 ## Labels